 Reporting Outside Grants and Scholarships

-If you have been awarded or have been notified that you will receive a Non-University award, you must report the award to Student Financial Services.
+If you have been awarded or have been notified that you will receive a Non-University award, you must report the award to Student Financial Services using our Outside Scholarships Self-Reporting Form.
 Non-University awards are viewed as a financial aid resource when a student receives federal, state, or institutional assistance, and must be used when determining or revising financial aid eligibility.
-After May 1, you will be able to report your outside awards through your SIS Student Center.
 After we receive notice of your awards, we will make adjustments to your financial aid award accordingly.
 Non-University awards typically replace "self-help" forms of need-based aid (Direct Subsidized Loans, Perkins Loans, Federal Work Study) before they will replace state and University scholarships and grants.
 For more information on how scholarships and grants can impact your financial aid, visit our Scholarships and Grants web page.